eda-labs/nfd24-lab/docs/lab1.md

 ```

 ///

+How easy was that?
+But what actually happened?

+The Fabric app just went and created a bunch of lower level abstractions that make a DC fabric.
+ISLs, BGP peers, BGP groups, interfaces etc  These are all abstractions which were created by the Fabric app and then eventually those abstractions created node configuration and pushed them to your topology!

 You can also use kubectl to view the status of your newly created Fabric and all the lower level abstractions it created!